-Beth Bonfiglio is a Licensed Marriage and Family Therapist.
-Beth began working at Collegiate Coaching Services (CCS) in 2015 and has worked as a coach in all of the services offered at CCS, which includes, therapeutic coaching, executive function coaching and parent coaching.
-In addition to providing coaching services, she facilitates the CCS’ Women’s Wellness-Recovery Group.
+Beth Bonfiglio, a Licensed Marriage and Family Therapist, began working at Collegiate Coaching Services (CCS) in 2015 and has worked as a coach in all the services offered by CCS, which includes therapeutic coaching, executive function coaching, and therapeutic parent coaching.
 Beth has gained a significant amount of therapeutic and clinical expertise while working in these roles.
 She has a skillful approach to motivating clients to discover their “grit” and improve their confidence.
 She is very passionate about educating, supporting, and coaching young adults and their families to realize and achieve their goals, and engage in long-lasting change.

 Beth is also a member of the American Association of Marriage and Family Therapists (AAMFT).